Packaging Photography and Videography: When the Box Sells the Product

 Brand values show up in packaging choices: sustainable materials, minimal waste, luxury finishes, accessible pricing.
 Photography either reinforces those signals or muddles them.

 A brand positioning itself around sustainability needs photography that makes recycled paper look intentional, not cheap.
 A luxury brand needs images that show material weight and finishing details.
-A direct-to-consumer brand competing on value needs clean, honest photography that builds trust without overpromising.
+For a full guide to how visual positioning works across luxury and mass market tiers: What Luxury Product Photography Actually Involves

-Consistency matters because customers see your product in multiple contexts, often within seconds of each other.
+Consistency matters because customers see a product in multiple contexts, often within seconds of each other.
 If the Instagram post looks different from the product page, which looks different from the marketplace listing, the brand values become unclear.
+For guidance on building visual consistency across a catalog: Visual Branding for Jewelry Companies

 Beauty packaging ideas